rmrk-team/rmrk-examples/contract-examples/randomPackMinter/README.md

    5. DO NOT CHANGE the structure nor naming and use consecutive numbers, always starting from 1!
 5. Upload all your assets to IPFS.
 Ideally under the same URI.
 If not possible, you need at least the same URI per collection.
 6. Fill the csv files under `./preprocess/input/`.
 There is one per collection and one for the metadata of all collections.
 The number of consecutives per collection must match the number of assets you added.
-7. Review and address all of the TODOs in `./preprocess/generate_metadata.py`.
+7. Review and address all of the `TODO`s in `./preprocess/generate_metadata.py`.
 These include:
    * Setting external URI, it can be to your website or socials.
    * Set the base URI for assets, for each of the collections.
 From step 5.
    * Set the right extension for your assets.